 I am currently on vacation and wrote this three days before we left.
 My husband and I feel excited and ready to go.
 This year we have no other plans than to stare at the ocean, sit in the hot tub and go out to a couple of our favorite places.
 Or not.
 We have … Continue reading Vacation!!!

 Weather and chronic pain go hand in hand.
 You may have heard someone say, “It’s going to rain tomorrow.
 I can feel it in my bones.”
-Does your pain get worse with barometric pressure changes? “…barometric pressure is the measurement of air pressure in the atmosphere…” Read the Setra Systems blog to understand it from the … Continue reading Does the Weather Change Your Pain?
+What is Barometric Pressure? “…barometric pressure is the measurement of air pressure in the atmosphere…” Read the Setra Systems blog to understand it from the scientific aspect.
+Changes in … Continue reading Weather and Chronic Pain?

 I used to have up to 100 goals a year and I completed them.
 I then created systems to work more efficiently so I could take on MORE while parenting, spending time with my husband, family, girlfriends and volunteering.
 I loved goals.
 I had them created for 5, 10 and 20 years into the future … Continue reading GOALS CHANGE with Chronic Pain

 Purple and pink crocuses dot the grass.
 Daffodils push up through the rain-soaked earth.
 The daphne’s fragrance permeates the air.
 I woke up to a light dusting of snow.
 Then a mighty deluge of Oregon rain for a few days.
 And yesterday the sun popped out.
 This all happened in one week.
 Barometric pressure changes … Continue reading I Believe in Spring